Cacti/documentation/Templates.md

 to the &lt;path_cacti&gt;/scripts directory.
 However, also note that in the current version of Cacti, **Packages** are now importable as well.
-When you import a **Package** all of the required additional file changes will also be accomodated.
-We will discuss **Packages** later in the docuemntation.
+When you import a **Package** all of the required additional file changes will also be accommodated.
+We will discuss **Packages** later in the documentation.

 ![Import Templates](images/import_template.png)